 - Ice cream fans won’t want to miss Touche de Creme.
-This more than 100 year old artesinal ice cream place is also a coeliac’s dream.
-This ice creamery is 100% coeliac friendly, and delicious.
+This more than 100-year-old artisanal ice cream place is also a coeliac’s dream.
+This ice creamery is 100% coeliac friendly and delicious.

 Our daughter visited Rosario while on an AFS student exchange